aranmohyeddin/movieNights/1.Following.Christopher_Nolan.1998/README.md

 ### 2. In sequence timeline, 14 and 15 are switched.

+### 3. Why would Bill bring the bloody hammer to the Blonde's house and leave it there at 01:03:00

 ## Interesting hints

 > (00:03:07) **Officer:** So you followed women?